oktawiuszr/apartment_prices/README.md

 - Statistical analysis for these binary features (Mann-Whteney U, T-test, Kolmogorov-Smirnov Test, Cliff's Delta).
 - Average price for rent and purchase of apartment between August 2023 and June 2024 for selected cities.
 - Machine Learning models, and their parameters.
-- Machine Learning models' accuracy and efficiency (training and fitting time measurement, MAE, R $^2$, cross validation, and RMSE calculations)
+- Machine Learning models' accuracy and efficiency (training and fitting time measurement, MAE, $R^2$, cross validation, and RMSE calculations)
 - ML-based price prediction app for Wrocław

 ## Project Structure